NamTNDEV/leetcode-practice/README.md

 ### 📅 Goal

-Solve at least 3–5 problems per week, track progress, and revisit old problems to reinforce learning.
+Solve at least 1-3 problems per day, track progress, and revisit old problems to reinforce learning.
 Slow but steady wins the race 🐢💪

 ---